coderefinery/manuals/breakout-rooms-helping.md

   work on something independently as an exercise.**
 - You can try to plan the lesson so that more of it gets pushed to the breakout session, and the main room is mostly discussion.
-Since each room has a helper, this works a bit better than in in-person workshops
+Since each room has an exercise leader, this works a bit better than in in-person workshops
   - This doesn't work so well for all lessons.
 Especially the more basic lessons don't work so well